-The control sequences in function 3 and 3 in function are illustrated in detail in sections 9.7 and 9.8.
+The control sequences in function are illustrated in detail in sections 9.7 and 9.8.

 9.4 Setting the boiler control function modes

 It is possible to select the various boiler control function modes hereafter named "parameters" by using the keys of the control panel p.c.b.